Interdisciplinary Brooklyn-based artist Heather McKenna’s work is geometric, pastel-hued, walking a line between painting and sculpture.

 In McKenna’s concrete-based sculptures, crevices form shallow valleys, like a barren desert landscape viewed from far above.
 Her tubular foam pieces cast wavering shadows across gallery floors and windows.
 The shadows of McKenna’s works act as an extended medium, like paint that moves depending on the time of day and the light within the room.

-Find more of Heather McKenna’s painting and sculpture at her online portfolio.
+Find more of Heather McKenna’s painting and sculpture at her portfolio.